hjdesulme/svelte-personal-website/README.md

 Are these two many swictch components?
 - I'd like them all to be draggable.
 I think it's fun to have to have these.
   - I want dragging them to involve and pressing and holding them, instead of just clicking them.

-Can you make the switch component(s) draggable across of the screen?
+  - Prompt: Can you make the switch component(s) draggable across of the screen?
 But always reset it at the top right when I navigate elsewhere (to a square)?
+- Maybe add a fourth switcher to have one in every corner

+UNSURE ABOUT THESE

+1. I'd you to add a preview of each square on the 2x2 grid home page.

-[Currently, when I click the "X" button, the navigation is based on the direction that I just came from.
+2. Currently, when I click the "X" button, the navigation is based on the direction that I just came from.
 So for example, if I go to down from Resume to Project, then click "X", the fullScreenSquare will slide out from top to bottom as it returns to the main screen.

 I don't know if this should be desirable.
 Wouldn't it be better to, instead, have the Project page close in the downLeft direction?
-Like no matter where I navigated from?]
+Like no matter where I navigated from?